Amir Ali (judge): Notable cases as an attorney

 In 2016, as a 30-year-old junior associate, Ali argued his first case before the Supreme Court, for the petitioner in Welch v.
 United States.
-He obtained an 7–1 majority opinion that the Supreme Court's determination in Johnson v.
+He obtained a 7–1 majority opinion that the Supreme Court's determination in Johnson v.
 United States, which found the Residual Clause of the Armed Career Criminal Act was unconstitutionally vague, constituted a substantive rule change and was therefore retroactive.
 Welch had a dramatic impact on access to habeas corpus in federal court, increasing cases against the United States by 55%, according to the Chief Justice of the United States's end-year report.

 In 2017, Ali moved to the MacArthur Justice Center, a civil rights litigation firm.
 The next year, he represented Louisiana prisoner Corey Williams before the U.S. Supreme Court in Williams v.
 Louisiana.
 Williams had been wrongfully convicted of capital murder in 1998 at age 16 and spent over 20 years at Angola Penitentiary.
 Ali filed a certiorari petition on Williams's behalf and convened a bipartisan group of more than 40 former high-level Justice Department and law enforcement officials to advocate for his release.
 In response, the district attorney agreed to immediately release Williams.

 In 2019, Ali argued before the U.S. Supreme Court for the petitioner in Garza v.
 Idaho, and obtained a 6–3 majority opinion that expanded the right to a lawyer.
 Specifically, the decision established that a criminal defendant has the constitutional right to an appeal that his attorney has forfeited even if the defendant's plea agreement says that it waives that right.

 In 2022, Ali argued before the U.S. Supreme Court for the petitioner in Thompson v.
 Clark, and obtained a 6–3 majority opinion by Justice Brett Kavanaugh recognizing a federal cause of action against police officers who pursue false charges.